 “Conversation Pieces” Aren’t Just For Your Grandma: Talking about a shared experience or mutual observation can be a great way to begin deeper conversations about our values and beliefs.
 This doesn’t mean you have to quickly jet-set across the world to find a porcelain vase for your mantel, though.
-Choosing a thoughtful gift, or attending a performance or exhibit together can give you enough in common to strike it up.
+Choosing a thoughtful gift, or attending a performance or exhibit together can give you enough in common to strike up a meaningful conversation.

 Be Environmentally Mindful: Rock concerts and construction sites probably won’t be the best location for your conversation.
 While romantic, ice rinks also tend to be pretty chilly if you’re sitting down for an extended period of time, so you might avoid settling down there as well.
 Think ahead and find a place that is quiet, comfortable and ideally private enough to stage your conversation.